3 Day Itinerary in the Faroe Islands

 Remote Settlement Tjørnuvík

 Until the coming of the modern road, Tjørnuvík was a world apart.
-Surrounded by high mountains and facing the Atlantic, the sound of the surf drown any other sound.
+Surrounded by high mountains and facing the North Atlantic, the sound of the surf drown any other sound.

 Continue your journey to Eysturoy Island.
 As soon as you get to the islands after crossing the short bridge from Streymoy Islands, turn left to Norðskáli.